Skip to content

 Indonesia

-Tamansari is usually included in the list of must-visit tourist attractions in Indonesia when in Yogyakarta, and rightfully so.
-This place was once made for various purposes, but what exists now is only part of the building.
+When in Yogyakarta, Tamansari is usually included in the list of must-visit tourist attractions in Indonesia, and rightfully so.
+This place was once used for various purposes, but what exists now is only part of the building.

 In the past, apart from being a bathing place for the royal family, this place was also used for rest, meditation, and hiding for officials.
 That’s why the most popular tourist attraction is the bathing pool.